 I have dived most of these scuba diving sites (in bold in the list), sometimes multiple times, and loved it.
 I’d be happy to scuba dive again on any of these sites.

 The order is from North to South in reference to the map below – and not by order of preference.
 Luckily, scuba diving Australia provides a great variety of diving sites.
-Hence, these sites are very different from each other so it’s hardly impossible to classify them by order of preference.
-It all depends if you prefer coral reefs, sharks, manta rays, seals, seahorses or macro photography.
+Hence, these sites are very different from each other, so it’s hardly impossible to classify them by order of preference.
+It all depends if you prefer coral reefs, sharks (perfect for your adrenaline bucket list!), manta rays, seals, seahorses or macro photography.

 Australia’s best scuba diving sites on the Great Barrier Reef